 A spousal loan would allow a taxpayer to transfer investment income that would otherwise be taxable at a higher tax rate to that of their lower-tax rate spouse.

-How do taxes work in Ontario?
+How do taxes work in Canada?

 The Ontario tax system is integrated with the federal tax system.
 This means that when you file their federal tax return, you are also filing the return required for Ontario.